Pomax/use-models-for-data/docs/README.md

 ## Constructing models

-There are two ways to create model instances (three, if we include loading from a data store):
+There are two ways to create {@link Model} instances (three, if we include loading from a data store):

-- `Model.create(Model.ALLOW_INCOMPLETE?)`, where `Model` is your model class
+- `Model.create(Model.ALLOW_INCOMPLETE?)`, where `Model` is your model class.
 - `Model.from(data, Model.ALLOW_INCOMPLETE?)`, where `Model` is your model class, and `data` is a required object with one or more values to be used to bootstrap the model instance.

-The `create` function builds a new model instance, whereas the `from` function builds a new model from preexisting data.
+The `create` function builds a new model instance, whereas the `from` function builds a new model from pre-existing data.
 Both functions can take the `ALLOW_INCOMPLETE` static symbol that is used by the library to determine whether or not incompletely model creation is allowed.
 If omitted, trying to create a model without specifying required fields will throw a {@link Errors.RequiredFieldsMissing} error.

 Also note that in addition to plain JS objects, the `.from()` function also allows for key-pathed objects.
 That is, while it accepts standard objects like this: